 A great car wrap will fit the car like a glove (it’s one of the things that distinguish it from a bad wrap), and cars aren’t flat surfaces: they have doors, door handles, windows, mirrors, bumpers, curves.
-To design in 2D something that will be displayed on a 3D surface –be it full or partial wraps–, you need to design it based on very accurate dimensions of the whole car body and its details.
-Using vehicle templates is the best practice because:
+To design in 2D something that will be displayed on a 3D surface –be it full or partial wraps–, you need to design is based on very accurate dimensions of the whole car body and its details.
+Using vehicle templates aka car silhouettes is the best practice because:

 - It’s precise: a car wrap requires of very accurate measurements of the whole car body and its details.
 Leaving this to the non-trained civil (including yourself) is not a good idea.
 Vehicle wrap template files are made with very faithful dimensions

-- It’s fast: even if you or your client take the measurements yourselves, it’s a very tedious and time consuming task.
+- It’s fast: even if you or your client take the measurements yourselves, it’s a very tedious and time-consuming task.
 Vehicle outlines are ready to download and get to work

 - It’s cheap: some vehicle templates offers are really good.
 For example, SignSilo has one awesome deal in their Vehicle Club plan, with 25 downloads a month for a whole year at just $99!
-That is 300 templates for only $0.32 each, an insanely low price, more when you discover they’ve a library with 20,000 templates covering 30 years of vehicles up to the latest 2018 models!
+That is 300 templates for only $0.32 each, an insanely low price, more when you discover they have a library with 20,000 templates covering 30 years of vehicles up to the latest 2018 models!